Yinchhay/radice-alm-with-app-store/README.md

 Sometimes, changes happen as the project progresses.
 Here are what required to check upon making changes to the project:

--   Database schema: updating erd and relation between tables must also update the relation in `src/drizzle/schema.ts`. after change either run `npm run db_migrate` or `npm run db_push` to update the database schema.
+-   Database schema: updating erd and relation between tables must also update the relation in `src/drizzle/schema.ts`. after change either run `npm run db:migrate` or `npm run db:push` to update the database schema.

 ## Testing